argoproj/argo-events/docs/eventbus.md

   deleted automatically.
 It can be cutomized by setting `spec.nats.native.maxAge`, i.e. `240h`.

-- Max subscription number is 1000.
+- Max subscription number is defaults to `1000`, it could be customized by setting `spec.nats.native.maxSubs`.

 ### Exotic